-- 11.5 The distance between the foreside of the rudder or its extension and the transom shall be measured at deck level and at the keel.
+- 11.4 Lifting rudder blades shall be pinned or bolted in the down position during racing in a separate place from the point at which the rudder blade pivots. - 11.5 The distance between the foreside of the rudder or its extension and the transom shall be measured at deck level and at the keel.
 Neither measurement shall exceed 45mm and the difference between the two measurements shall not exceed 5mm.
 The intersection of the leading edges of the rudder shall not be lower than 50mm below the transom. - 11.6 A safety device shall be fitted so that the rudder cannot come off its pintles unintentionally if the boat is inverted.